Ajuogaaz/HiFav/README.md

 ## Configuration
 The app will be running on data as different users will be sending messages to other users.
 Thus I chose a database that can easily facilitate this process as follows:
--  I added Firebase Acess Control through the built ***assistant*** in Android studio.
-First you have to lig into android studio then using the assistant bar add access and Authentification by Firebase.
+-  I added Firebase Access Control through the built in ***assistant*** in Android studio.
+First you have to log into android studio then using the assistant bar add access and Authentication by Firebase.
 - Click on add Google cloud storage to the app.

 ### _Common Bugs_
 ***Firebase connection failed*** - This is caused either caused by poor internet connection which can be solved by accessing a stronger internet connection or, if the account signed into your Android Studio account is not a gmail account.
-In that case you need to update to a gmail account.
+In that case you need to switch to a gmail account.

-***Build Graddle Failed*** - This is mostly as a result of difference in your graddle app version and the just added Firebase version which can also be solved by opening graddle app file and copying updating your dependency to the required version.
+***Build Graddle Failed*** - This is mostly as a result of difference in your graddle app version and the just added Firebase version which can also be solved by opening graddle app file and updating your dependency to the required version.

 ## Functionality and Major Features

 ## Custom TaskBar

 ### Implementation Specifics
--  Open your style and create a customized style of choice.
+-  Open your style folder and create a customized style of choice.
 Then create a new layout with the ```root element``` as the toolbar.
-- In this progect we will be automatically choosing ***Relative Layout**
+- In this project we will be automatically choosing ***Relative Layout**
 -  Set the properties in your new layout including adding the background color and setting the layout height to wrap content.
-- It advisable thgat throughout this project you give every new element added an inituitive id that matches what it performs or the functions of the library it implements.
+- It advisable that throughout this project you give every new element added an inituitive id that matches what it performs or the functions of the library it implements.
 - Include your layout in ```activity_main.xml``` since thats the main xml page being rendered when oncreate in the
 ```MainActivity.java``` is invoked when your app runs.
 It defines the landing page in other words.
 You will need to